astropy/astropy/docs/stats/lombscargle.rst

 Data and Periodogram Units
 --------------------------
-The code supports :class:`~astropy.units.Quantity` objects with units attached, and will validate the inputs to make sure units are appropriate.
+The :class:`~astropy.stats.LombScargle` interface properly handles :class:`~astropy.units.Quantity` objects with units attached, and will validate the inputs to make sure units are appropriate.
 For example:

 >>> import astropy.units as u